|Category||Administration and Management|

 - A Manager

-- means the appropriate manager of the relevant workplace including the head of school/department/service/teaching unit, a section head, a dean or a warden of a residential college.
+- means the appropriate manager of the relevant workplace including the head of school/department/service/teaching unit, a section head, a Cost Centre manager, a dean or a warden of a residential college.

 1. A Conflict of Interest (or potential Conflict of Interest) occurs when any of the following apply: